lambui/lambui.github.io/README.md

 # 100Rooms

+Main github for this is @ https://github.com/lambui/savePrincess_textAdventure <br>
+This is just a github page of the website hosting the game.

 ###About the game:
 The game is called 100 rooms.<br>
 It is a text-based, turn-based adventure game where you are a hero on your quest to save princess from a evil Demon.<br>